 Types of Retail Construction

-Below, we will go over some examples of retail construction.
-There are many different kinds of retail construction spaces out there– not just the shops or strip malls that may first come to mind when thinking of a retail project.
+Below, we will go over some examples of retail projects.
+There are many different kinds of retail construction spaces and retail design out there– not just the shops or strip malls that may first come to mind when thinking of a retail project.

 Further Reading – What is Industrial Construction?